ShadowLp174/revoice.js/README.md

     - **State.IDLE**: The bot is in a voice channel but isn't doesn't play anything
     - **State.JOINING**: The bot is currently in the join process
     - **State.PLAYING**: The bot is in a voice channel and transmitting sound
+    - **State.BUFFERING**: The bot is in a voice channel and there is a stream with audio buffering
+    - **State.PAUSED**: The bot is in a voice channel and the audio has been paused
     - **State.UNKNOWN**: The bot is in a voice channel and _might_ be playing something.
 This occurs when you choose to use the Media class as the Media class just contains some base functionality
 - **join**:
   - Data: _empty_